linas/archeo/atoms/README.md

 * Perform a witnessing run.
 Run `atoms/catalog/main.py` Wait until done.
 * Prepare indexes.
 This is currently a manual sep, may go away later.
   Run `atoms/splitter/main.py`
+* Configure the web interface. `cd` to `atoms/webui` and copy `webui.conf-example` to `webui.conf` and edit as appropriate.
+  Mostly this is to specify the database location.
 * Start the web interface. `cd` to the base project directory, and run `gunicorn -w 1 -b 0.0.0.0:5080 atoms.webui.home_page:app`
 * Aim your web browser at `http://localhost:5080/` and browse away.